learn-co-curriculum/phase-4-creating-a-rails-app-readme/README.md

   services like querying and alerts.

-- **public**: this directory contains some of the custom error pages, such as 404 errors, along with the robots.txt file which will let developers control how search engines index the application on the web.
+- **public**: this directory contains some of the custom error pages, such as 404 errors, along with the robots.txt file which allows you to control how search engines index the application on the web.

 - **test**: by default Rails will install the test suite in this directory.